BrynSussex/bryn-s-game-/README.md

-# bryn-s-game-
+# bryns-game-

-the navigation system portion
+includes the ship interface, navigation system and the docking system.